Libra-foundation/react-template/README.md

 ### `npm run build_preprod`

 Builds the app for pre-production to the `build` folder.\
-It will use `.env.preproduction` file which contain all preproduction environment variables.\
+It will use `.env.preproduction` file which contain all pre-production environment variables.\
 It correctly bundles React in pre-production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\